Best Dying Light 2 Easter Eggs & Secret Weapons

 Similar Guides: Dying Light 2 XP Farming

 To get your hands on this hidden weapon, you will again need to head to the DOOM Room, the same room you needed to access for the Mistress Sword blueprint.
-But this time, instead of going inside the room, you will need to go to another secret area.
 Once you’re in the DOOM level, look around for a room filled with green liquid.
 At the end of the room, you’ll be able to access another secret place by interacting with the wall.
-And right in the middle of the secret area, you’ll find Dying Force blueprint on a cushion surrounded by a lot of green liquid.
+This is where you can find the Dying Force.

 Cyber Hands 2177